dannycahoon/ssiintegration/Home.md

 This workshop will focus on the Self Service Integration (SSI) capabilities within Oracle Cloud Platform for Integration Cloud.
 Oracle Self-Service Integration (SSI) automates tasks between cloud applications.
 Improve your productivity and your collaborations by automating manual tasks without reliance on IT.
 Integrate Oracle apps with other popular cloud applications, or integrate between your other favorite cloud applications.

-It includes an intuitive web based integration designer for point and click integration between applications and a rich monitoring dashboard that provides real-time insight into the transactions, all running on a mature runtime platform on Oracle Public Cloud.
-ICS will help accelerate integration projects and significantly shorten the time-to-market through it's intuitive and simplified designer, an intelligent data mapper, and a library of adapters to connect to various applications.

 ## About Self Service Integration Cloud Service